Wednesday, August 10, 2011

 Ravenna, Mausoleum of Galla Placidia

 (Here Lawrence is shown as a triumphant martyr, clothed and carrying the cross and a book.
+The grid iron and fire occupy the center of the composition.)

-August 10 is the memorial of St. Lawrence, a deacon in Rome in the mid-third century.
+August 10 is the memorial of Saint Lawrence, a deacon in Rome in the mid-third century.
 From the time of his martyrdom in 258, during the persecution of the Emperor Valerian, he has been in constant remembrance.

 Lawrence was already well known as a martyr at Rome by the mid-third century and he is still one of the saints mentioned in the list of Roman martyrs in the Roman Canon, the most traditional (in the sense of having been in use over a long time period) of the four Eucharistic Prayers of the Mass.
 This list includes some of the early Popes (Linus, Cletus, Clement) as well as other male martyr saints (additional male and female saints are also mentioned in a separate prayer within the Roman Canon).
 He is also one of the patron saints of the city of Rome and patron of cooks, comedians, libraries and librarians.